louking/rrwebapp/docs/scoring-admin-reference.rst

     :Races:
         :term:`races <race>` can be added to the :term:`series` here or in the :ref:`Races view`

+The **Copy from Year** button may be used to copy series from a previous year or another club.

 .. image:: images/series-view.*
     :align: center